 The interior finish is another area you can make some savings

-A plastered and decorated finish is the most expensive choice for the interior of a garden room.
-This is because it is labour intensive and requires the installation team to be on-site for a longer period than other finishes require.
+While desirable, a plastered and decorated finish is the most expensive choice for the interior of a garden room.
+This is because it is labour-intensive and requires the installation team to be on-site for a longer period than other finishes require.

 Door & window configurations that won't blow the budget